Athletics: Danekova 'shocked' at positive test

 SOFIA Bulgarian runner Silvia Danekova has denied taking performance enhancing drugs and said she was shocked at testing positive for the banned blood booster erythropoietin (EPO) a few days after her arrival in Brazil for the Rio Olympics.

-The 33-year-old, who was due to compete in the women's 3000m steeplechase on Monday, has been suspended after failing an out-of-competition test on Aug.
-1, the Bulgarian Olympic Committee (BOC) said in a statement..
+The 33-year-old, who was due to compete in the women's 3000m steeplechase on Monday, had been suspended pending the result of the test on her B sample, sources told Reuters.

 Danekova said the only logical explanation she could give for the positive test was that the substance came from a contaminated food supplement.